 Do you drink bone broth regularly?

-*These statements have not been evaluated by the Food and Drug Administration.
-This product & review is not intended to diagnose, treat, cure, or prevent any disease.
+These statements have not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure or prevent any disease.
 Always consult with your doctor before starting something new.